valkey-io/valkey-py/CONTRIBUTING.md

 If the answer to either of those two questions are *yes*, then you're probably dealing with a security issue.
-Note that even if you answer *no*  to both questions, you may still be dealing with a security issue, so if you're unsure, just email [us](mailto:oss@redis.com).
+Note that even if you answer *no*  to both questions, you may still be dealing with a security issue, so if you're unsure, just email [us](mailto:salvatore.mesoraca@aiven.io).

 ### Everything Else

 When filing an issue, make sure to answer these five questions:

-1. What version of redis-py are you using?
+1. What version of valkey-py are you using?
-2. What version of redis are you using?
+2. What version of valkey are you using?
 3. What did you do?
 4. What did you expect to see?
 5. What did you see instead?